Customs Valuation System in Japan

 Please bear in mind that the Invoice Value is not always equal to the Customs Value.

-This Primary method is to calculate the Customs Value based on the "Value of the Import Transaction".
+This primary method is to calculate the Customs Value based on the "Value of the Import Transaction".

-The definition of "Value of the Import Transaction" is that, when the import transaction of the import goods has made, the price actually paid or payable regarding the import transaction by the buyer to or for the benefit of the seller for the import goods, and adjusted by certain additional costs such as transportation costs, to the extent that such costs have not been included in the price actually paid or payable for the imported goods.
+The definition of "Value of the Import Transaction" is that, when the import transaction of the import goods has been made, the price actually paid or payable regarding the import transaction by the buyer to or for the benefit of the seller for the import goods, and adjusted by certain additional costs such as transportation costs, to the extent that such costs have not been included in the price actually paid or payable for the imported goods.

 Calculation formula